cde8eae8/ITMO-s5/conspects/functional/parallelism.md

 throwSTM  :: Exception e => e -> STM a
 catchSTM  :: Exception e => STM a -> (e -> STM a) -> STM a

+transfer :: Integer -> Account -> Account -> STM ()
+transfer amount from to = do
+    fromVal <- readTVar from
+    if (fromVal - amount) >= 0
+        then do
+               debit amount from
+               credit amount to
+        else retry
 ```

 ### retry